RISKS & SIDE EFFECTS

 - Do not stop using BREO unless told to do so by your healthcare provider because your symptoms might get worse.
 Your healthcare provider will change your medicines as needed.

-- BREO does not relieve sudden breathing problems.
+- BREO does not relieve sudden symptoms of asthma or COPD and you should not take extra doses of BREO to relieve these sudden symptoms.
 Always have a rescue inhaler with you to treat sudden symptoms.
 If you do not have a rescue inhaler, call your healthcare provider to have one prescribed for you.

 - Call your healthcare provider or get medical care right away if: